 Gurney had started the race from pole position.
 He went on to lead for pretty much the whole afternoon, but was passed by Hill in the closing laps.

 Hill looked to be cruising to victory from there, but then his BRM suffered a fuel pump failure on the penultimate lap.

 That should have handed the win back to Gurney.
-Instead the Brabham also ran out of fuel, and the American was forced to pull over and retire.
+Instead the American's Brabham also ran out of fuel, and Big Dan was forced to pull over and retire.

 "My engine stopped and I had just enough petrol left to tick-over as I came into the last bend," McLaren explained.
 "So I thought 'this is it' and coasted home."

 But before he could get there, Jim Clark was able to narrowly beat him to the line.
 The Lotus had a winning margin of just 3.4s, with Jack Brabham over 45 seconds further back in third place.
 And for good measure, the Scot ran out of fuel on his victory lap!

 It was just one of three wins that Clark took in the ten-race 1964 season.
 However, retirements in four other events meant that he finished the year in third place in the drivers championship.